christinecollier/Carbon-intensity-analyser/README.md

 ## New skills learnt:

-#### Development:
+#### Web development, JavaScript libraries & Data:
 - Using fetch() and asynchronous functions in JavaScript to request and manipulate API data.
-- Using Chart.JS to create responsive and custom-styled graphs and charts.
+- Using Chart.js to create responsive and custom-styled graphs and charts.
-- Using documentation to understand how to use the Chart.JS library.
+- Using documentation to understand how to use the Chart.js library.
 - Data Visualisation with JavaScript.

 #### User experience: